This part covers the workload-facing rotations:

 • enabled KV access (--with-kv-access)

-• detected KV v2 on mount kv
+• detected KV v2 on the configured mount

-• attached KV policy: secret-agent-ncprd1-policy
+• attached the app-specific KV policy

 • strict auth: Auth=cert (mTLS) only

-• restarted user service:
+• restarted the corresponding user service

 Leaf file check:

-• /home/ncprd1/tls/ncprd1.fullchain.pem
+• /home/<app-a>/tls/<app-a>.fullchain.pem

 The run: